Search

 Colombia has a rich food scene with a heavy focus on hearty dishes and large portions, often referred to as having some of the best Latin American food.
 Meals tend to revolve around mounds of meat including the national dish Bandeja Paisa – A platter of steak, pork rind and chorizo with rice, black beans and a fried egg.
 Another typical Colombian dish is the fritanga – a hardy platter of grilled meats and fried plantain – eaten with hands only!
 It isn’t all meat-heavy though, vegetarians should try the buñuelos – fried cheese fritters, and the patacones – green plantain fried pancakes.
 You will also find arepas thrown in as a side to most dishes – a delicious cornmeal flatbread.
 Read here for more information on the best food to try in Colombia.

 If there is one thing you try in Ecuador, make it the chocolate.
 They are renowned for producing some of the best chocolate in the world, often coming in unique flavours such as lemongrass or rose.
 A traditional, warming dish to try is viche – a heavy soup of seafood and peanuts.
-And if you’re into street food, the Ecuadorian salchipapas is a must – fried hot dog topped with cheese, fries and a delicious selection of local sauces.
+And if you’re into street food, the Ecuadorian salchipapa is a fried hot dog topped with cheese, fries and a delicious selection of local sauces.
 Vegetarians should try menestra – a bean stew often served as a side to many dishes and pan de yuca – a bun made from a root vegetable a little like a potato and filled with cheese.
-If you happen to be visiting Ecuador in Easter, read our blog on traditional Ecuadorian Easter cuisine.
+If you happen to be visiting Ecuador at Easter, read our blog on traditional Ecuadorian Easter cuisine.

 The Galapagos Islands